superRaytin/paginationjs/docs/en.md

 If you want to show all pages, just set it to `null`.

 ### callback <em>function(data, pagination)</em>
-To customize item's innerHTML, called on each paging.
+Used to customize item's innerHTML, will be invoked on each paging.

 To make it easier to maintain, you'd better to use templating engine such as [Handlebars](http://handlebarsjs.com/) and [Undercore.template](http://underscorejs.org/#template).